0wardriver0/fscopewin/README.md

-# 🚀 System Overview - Hackerish CLI Monitor
+# 🚀 System Overview - Hackerish CLI Monitor for Windows

 A comprehensive real-time system monitoring tool that combines the functionality of `htop`, `nvidia-smi`, and network monitoring into one sleek, hackerish terminal dashboard.